alexatwoodhead/ompare/README.md

 Includes all code elements.

 Copy the export files from target instances to the report server.
-Then load signatures and code profiled into the report instance from reporting.
+Then load signatures and code profiled into the report instance.

 Example from IRIS Session